M1 - Statistics and Data Science (SSD)

 Objectives

-The first year of the program provides students with the conceptual, mathematical and practical foundations of the main branches of statistical methodology: statistical information and decision making, probabilistic modeling and statistical inference, and multidimensional linear exploration and modeling.
-The program also includes two optional introductory courses in economics and life data.
+The first year of the program provides students with the conceptual, mathematical, and practical foundations of the major branches of statistical methodology: statistical information and decision-making, probabilistic modeling and statistical inference, multidimensional linear exploration and modeling.
+The program also includes two introductory courses to choose from among introductory courses in economics and life sciences data.

-At the end of this year, the student will have a solid foundation on which to develop a specialization in the second year.
-They will also have a clear idea of which specialization will suit them best: Biostatistics or MIND.
+At the end of this year, students will have a solid foundation on which to build their specialization in the second year.
+They will also have a clear idea of which specialization is best suited to them: Biostatistics or MIND.

 Read more